 Epicurus agreed with the Cyrenaic school of philosophy that bodily pleasures were, in fact, the most intense.
 While that much may be obvious, he also thought it was clear that one could have too much of a good thing.

 To Epicurus, discipline over bodily and sensual pleasures was the way to avoid most of the pain and discomfort in life.
-He believed that the fleeting satisfaction that sensual pleasure brings and the longer-lasting pain that may follow are too terrible a cycle to encourage.
+He believed that the fleeting satisfaction that sensual pleasure brings, and the longer-lasting pain that may follow, would lead to a terrible cycle, and little lasting happiness.

 Instead, and perhaps even paradoxically, Epicurus believed that a life spent avoiding chasing after bodily pleasures was sure to be the most pleasurable life.